abrookins/andrewbrookins.com/_posts/2020-06-07-handoff-to-working-copy-on-ipad.md

     </video>
 </div>

-Wrapping up: This is an example of the fun stuff you can do by combining access to the iPad’s clipboard from a remote system with x-callback-urls and Shortcuts.
+Wrapping up: This is an example of the fun stuff you can do by combining access to the iPad’s clipboard from a remote system with X-Callback URLs and Shortcuts.
 Poke around and see what else you can automate — then let me know if you find anything cool!